Missouri Arts Integration Network

 11/2/20 @ 4pm - Dr. Elizabeth Hogan McFarland

 Fine Arts Educators who work with pre-service educators help their students understand the benefits of arts integration.
-Dr. McFarland works with teachers in the area of music education, and Dr. Horst works with teachers in the area of visual arts education.
+Dr. McFarland works with teachers in the area of music education.

 About the STEAM Experience at